Documentation

 - Download: If an update is found, it securely downloads the package over HTTPS.

-- Verify & Install: Dependencies are checked, and the package is installed.
+- Verify & Install: Dependencies are checked, and the package is installed automatically (via systemd or Scheduled Tasks).

 - Restart: The agent restarts itself to apply the changes seamlessly.